 Harry frowned.
 ‘So how do I seal it?’

-‘I tied the wards here to my bloodline.
-I’d made many very dear sacrifices by that point, the wards on the chamber demanded little more than I’d already demonstrated.’
+‘I tied the wards here to my bloodline and the sacrifice my wife and I had already made to aid them.’
 Salazar sighed and cupped his serpent’s head against his breast.
-‘You have no such sacrifice to tie the wards too.’
+‘You have no such sacrifice to tie the wards to.’

 ‘Have I not given enough?’
 Harry clenched his fists.
 ‘What else is there for me to give?’

 Salazar shook his head.
-‘I have spent a long time considering this, it was necessary the moment Voldemort returned, and I have decided what has to happen.
-You are my heir.
-If there are other descendants among your generations they have not found me, nor does it seem likely they will.
-We will reseal the chamber so its wards are tied to those of your blood and your descent.’
+‘I have spent a long time considering this, it was necessary the moment Voldemort returned, and I have decided what has to happen.’

 His mind raced.
 Something to keep Voldemort out.
 A silver-haired, emerald-eyed little girl smiled at him from within her mother’s embrace and his heart lurched.
 Something that will help my family forever.